-15 2.5 Large Eddy Simulation
+2.5 Large Eddy Simulation

-Large Eddy Simulation (LES) is a tool that is used to study turbulence related processes in the atmospheric boundary layer.
+An idealized Large Eddy Simulation (LES) case study was performed in order to check whether the assumption made in Sect.
+2.4.2 is true, i.e. whether the mode of the probability density function of the difference $c_i(t) - \tilde{c}(t)$ between the scalar concentration at one sample location $c_i(t)$ and the scalar concentration averaged over all sample points $\tilde{c}(t)$ is close to zero for well mixed conditions, even in the case that the distribution of sources and sinks of the scalar is not homogeneous and a mean spatial concentration gradient $\frac{\partial \tilde{c}}{\partial v}$ with concentration c and horizontal distance y exists.
+Large Eddy Simulation is a tool that is used to study turbulence related processes in the atmospheric boundary layer.
 It can therefore be used to extract statistical properties of turbulence for the well mixed case.
-A LES study was performed to test whether the above stated assumption is true, i.e. whether the mode of the pdf of the

-- 20 concentration differences $c_i(t) \tilde{c}(t)$ between one sample location and the spatial average of the sample point field is close to zero for well mixed conditions even though there is a vertically non homogeneous source-sink distribution and a mean spatial concentration gradient $\frac{\partial \tilde{c}}{\partial y}$ with concentration c and horizontal distance y.
-The simulation does not intend to perfectly mimic subcanopy conditions but to test general statistical - 25 properties of turbulent mixing, i.e. whether strong turbulent mixing is able to allow the average field background concentration $\tilde{c}(t)$ to emerge as the dominant mode of the pdf rather than local sources or sinks producing the dominant mode.
+The simulation does not intend to perfectly mimic subcanopy conditions but to test general statistical properties of turbulent mixing, i.e. whether strong turbulent mixing is able to allow the average field background concentration $\tilde{c}(t)$ to emerge as the dominant mode of the probability density function rather than local sources or sinks producing the dominant mode.

-The LES model used in this study is the Parallelised LES Model (PALM) that has been developed at the Institute of Meteorology at the Leibniz University in Hannover, Germany.
+The LES model used in this study is the Parallelised LES Model (PALM) that has been developed at the Institute of Meteorology and Climatology at the Leibniz University in Hannover, Germany.
 Detailed information on the LES approach, model equations and numerical schemes applied in PALM are given in Raasch and Schröter (2001) or - continuously updated - on-line on the homepage of the PALM group (Raasch, 2010).
-Two separate simulation configurations were chosen: "case A" was initiated with a horizontal con-
+In our applications of PALM presented here an additional prognostic equation for a scalar quantity was solved so that the temporal development of a scalar concentration field with distributed sources and sinks could be simulated.